Secrest2904/UnitedHacksV5/README.md

 1.  **Install the extension** in VS Code.
 2.  **Paste code** into your editor — Catalyst detects it and generates an explanation.
 3.  **Interact** with the avatar and take a short quiz.
-4.  **Improve** your understanding and reduce reliance on copy/paste.
+4. **Improve** your understanding and reduce reliance on copy/paste and upskill yourself with a custom-generated study plan.